 Broadly speaking, the lower the nipple the worse the sag.
 Mr Turton finds the grade one and two assessments to be useful numbers.
 However, the Grade 3 number incorporates a wide variety of degrees of more minor excess sag to extreme amounts of excess sag.
 For example, Mr Turton has dealt with many women where the nipple is 10cm of more below the crease line.

 Is it Safe to Have a Breast Lift (Mastopexy)?

 Breast Mastopexy should only be performed by a specialist who is experienced in the technique.
 Mr Turton has a very low complication rate as he has extensive experience and this operation has been part of his normal cosmetic and reconstructive breast surgery repertoire for over 15-years.
 But you must be careful, particularly if you have had multiple operations on your breasts before such as previous implant surgery, or even previous uplift surgery as the blood supply to the skin will not be as good.
 Poor blood supply can increase the risk of an infection or even nipple necrosis.

 - Complications are not common but as for breast reduction may include:

-- Very rare: <1 in 1000: the nipple blood supply can be compromised causing tissue loss
+- Very rare: <1 in 500: the nipple or skin blood supply can be compromised causing tissue loss

-- If you are a smoker it is very important to completely abstain until properly healed.
+- If you are a smoker it is essential to completely abstain from any smoking or nicotine products for at least 6-weeks pre-op until at least 6-weeks post-op.